wp-plugins/wordpress-css-drop-down-menu/readme.txt

 * Dynamic menu item widths!
 Simply say how wide you want the menu to be and all the menu items will be automaticall resized whenever you add or delete them!
 * Verified to work with IE8
 * Fixed multi-lang filter support
+* Remove URLs from top-level parent pages with a click

 If you want me to modify the CSS for you simply [contact me](http://www.zackdesign.biz "Zack Design") and I will do it easily and quickly for you for a moderate sum.